Cost Segregation Explained (with Examples for Real Estate Investors)

 Key Takeaways

-- It can significantly reduce taxes in early years
+- It can create significant upfront deductions and reduce current taxes

-- It works best as part of a broader tax strategy
+- It is most effective when integrated into a broader tax strategy